ax-at/expo-nextjs-nestjs-trpc-turborepo/README.md

-# Acme monorepo
+# Zero Stack Monorepo

-An attempt to combine Expo, NextJS, tRPC, NestJS in one single monorepo.
+Expo, NextJS, tRPC, NestJS in one single monorepo.

 ## The issue:

+**UPDATE: THE ISSUE HAS BEEN RESOLVED AND MERGED TO MAIN BRANCH.**

 Gets following errors at multiple places in apps "nextjs" and "expo":